-- What was the toughest challenge you faced when designing the Surface?
+- What was the most formidable challenge you faced when designing the Surface?

-A) Pavan, HW lead: We conducted testing across a variety of core scenarios such as local and streaming video playback (watching movies!), audio playback, wireless web browsing and productivity scenarios such as using Office and mail.
+A) Pavan, HW lead: We tested various core scenarios such as local and streaming video playback (watching movies!), audio playback, wireless web browsing, and productivity scenarios such as using Office and mail.

-We tested using different Wi-Fi networks with pre-production hardware and software.
-Hence the battery life numbers started early in the program as a model with calculations and then get verified with actual device HW and SW.
+We tested using different WiFi networks with pre-production hardware and software.
+Hence the battery life numbers started early in the program as a model with calculations and then got verified with actual device HW and SW.

-For the product design experience we were aiming for with Surface, the Mg metal enclosure, including the back case, was critical.
+For the product design experience we aimed for with Surface, the Mg metal enclosure, including the back case, was critical.
 This made good antenna design for NFC a trade-off in our development process.

 Q) How fast can you (personally) type on the Surface Touch keyboard?
 How about the Surface Type?

-A) I am Yi-Min and I am on the User Research team.
-I can type about 86 wpm on the Touch Cover and I am typing on a Pink Touch Cover!
+A) I am Yi-Min, and I am on the User Research team.
+I can type about 86 wpm on the Touch Cover and am typing on a Pink Touch Cover!

-Disclaimer : This is as I found in the forum linked above.
-I did merge some common stuff together but there is nothing I have included to mislead or add wrong info about it.
+Disclaimer: This is as I found in the forum linked above.
+I did merge some everyday stuff, but I have included nothing to mislead or add wrong info about it.